Louisvdw/dbus-serialbattery/README.md

 ### How to install
 1. You need to have a VenusOS device set up and running on your system and have [root access](https://www.victronenergy.com/live/ccgx:root_access).
 2. You also need to connect your BMS to the VenusOS device using a serial interface.
 A USB->232 converter like the FT232R.
 The FT232R already has a driver included in the VenusOS.
+Only connect the Ground, Rx & Tx to the BMS.
 3. Use a FTP client that support SFTP to copy the driver files to the rooted VenusOS device.
 [Filezilla](https://filezilla-project.org/) is a good option
    - copy the dbus-serialbattery-{version} folder from the archive to `/data/etc/` and rename it to `dbus-serialbattery`
    - copy or move rc.local to `/data/`